 - Grignolo, A. (2008).
 Chapter 4.
 Meeting with the FDA.
 In Pisano, D.J. & Mantus, D.S.
 (Eds.), FDA regulatory affairs: A guide for prescription drugs, medical devices, and biologics (2nd ed., pp.109-23).
 New York: Informa Healthcare.

 - U.S. Food and Drug Administration.
 (2009, May).
 Guidance for Industry: Formal Meetings Between the FDA and Sponsors or Applicants.
-Retrieved http://www.fda.gov/downloads/Drugs/GuidanceComplianceRegulatoryInformation/Guidances/UCM153222.pdf.
+Retrieved from http://www.fda.gov/downloads/Drugs/GuidanceComplianceRegulatoryInformation/Guidances/UCM153222.pdf.

 - Canada.
 Pre-Clinical Trial Application (CTA) Consultation Meeting.
 Retrieved September 26, 2012, from http://www.hc-sc.gc.ca/dhp-mps/prodpharma/applic-demande/guide-ld/clini/cta_pre_application-eng.php.